Question & Answer

 Will my accelerated child fit in socially and have friends?

-Parents and caregivers are deeply concerned about their child’s social and emotional health and want to ensure that their child has membership in a peer group.
-Many intellectually advanced children have experienced the social isolation that comes not from having a true intellectual peer in the same grade.
-Acceleration can benefit some children socially because it allows them to socialize with older peers who are more likely to share interests and are closer to the intellectual level of the accelerated child.
-For some children, this means that acceleration may finally provide the opportunity to make friends.
-The social fit of the child is a larger issue for grade skipping than for forms of acceleration that keep the child in the grade-level classroom (such as subject matter acceleration).
+Parents and caregivers are deeply concerned about their child’s social and emotional health and want to ensure that their child has friends.
+Many intellectually advanced children have experienced the social isolation that comes from not having a true intellectual peer in the same grade.
+Acceleration can benefit some children socially because it allows them to be with older peers who are more likely to share interests and are closer to their intellectual level.
+For some children, this means that acceleration may finally provide their opportunity to make friends.
+The social fit is a larger issue for grade skipping than for forms of acceleration, such as subject-matter acceleration, that keep the child in the classroom with other students of the same age.

 When is the best time for my child to skip a grade?